New York Cannabis Retail Licenses

 5. Establish a Board and/or find an investor who will help you handle capital costs, and start working on a contract with these individuals.
 (Contracts can take months, and it’s very common for negotiations to break down due to misunderstandings or disagreements about control and ownership percentages.)

-6. Start putting your business plan and operational plans together.
+6. Start putting your business plan together.
 Our company doesn’t specialize in business plans, but we are experts in day-to-day dispensary operations, procedures, and compliance requirements.
-We will have excellent templates available about a month after regulations are published by the Cannabis Control Board.
+We offer Business Continuity Plans and Community Impact Plans, which are necessary for the application submission.

 7. Be aware of the application submission date and everything you need to submit, so you can be among the first to apply for a cannabis dispensary license, both locally and at the state level.